 The BioFrontiers Institute at the University of Colorado Boulder is pleased to announce a new faculty hiring initiative in Regenerative Biology and Engineering.
 We are building a community of scientists and engineers focused on ground-breaking research at the intersection of the biological sciences and bioengineering.
 We will recruit a faculty member at the assistant professor rank for a tenure-track position in regenerative biology and engineering, broadly defined.
 We will also consider exceptional candidates at the associate or full professor rank.
 Areas of interest include stem cell biology and organoids, tissues and organs on a chip, biomaterials, tissue engineering, diagnostics and drug delivery, immunoengineering, multiscale and multimodal optical imaging, biomechanics, and platform development for translational medicine.
 We seek creative, highly motivated individuals who will thrive in our interdisciplinary research environment and who will build new research collaborations across disciplines.

 The BioFrontiers Institute integrates faculty from 10 departments to address significant problems in biology and medicine at the interface of the biological sciences with computer science, mathematics, physics, chemistry, and engineering.
 Candidates will have a tenure home in either the College of Engineering and Applied Science or the College of Arts and Sciences.
 Each new faculty member will develop an independent, internationally recognized research program that is synergistic with other programs of the University of Colorado community.
 Duties will include research, teaching and service.
-Candidates must have a Ph.D. and a demonstrated commitment to teaching.
+Candidates must have a Ph.D. and/or M.D. and a demonstrated commitment to teaching.